Alpine Walk Peak is located in the Mount Rose Wilderness rising north of Whites Creek. It sits on the east ridge of Mount Snowflower

 Stay on the Whites Creek Trail for almost two miles until you reach the Mount Rose Wilderness sign.
 At this point, the trail turns north and crosses Whites Creek.
 The trail continues up a steep hill.
 At any point on the trail, find a place in the woods and head up the ridge on your right side.
 It is sandy and steep, but manageable.
 Make your way north up to the ridge top and west towards the higher elevation.
 There are enough open spots in the woods on the way up to not slow you down too much.
 However, thick trees and brush will be encountered.
 Once you get high enough, you will finally see the southeast summit of Alpine Walk Peak.
 The forest gets denser, and the last 500 feet are especially tough, although it is open enough to get up there.
 You have to choose your route carefully so you don’t get stuck in too much brush.
 This route heads directly up to the southeast summit.

 For this route, and the first route, it is recommended you descend via the gully back to the Dry Pond Trail.
 The gully is steep, sandy, and brushy, but isn’t too difficult.
 You will have to walk over brush, but most of it isn’t too high.
 Further down the forest there are some open spots to the left.
 The last mile is generally more open.

 If you want to reach Mount Snowflower, it is about 1.75 miles further west of the summit.
 If you do head to Snowflower, you would not return to Alpine Walk Peak, but descend down the meadow about ½ mile from the ridge, back down about ¾ miles to the Whites Creek Trail.
-Approaching Mount Snowflower this way is not recommended, since it is much better approached from the Thomas Creek Trail.
+Approaching Mount Snowflower this way is not recommended, since it is better approached from the Thomas Creek Trail or from Mount Rose.